 ERI was among the very first analytical laboratories licensed by the Texas Department of Health (now Texas Department of State Health Services), in 1992.
 The laboratory, which already held National Voluntary Laboratory Accreditation Program, holds the highest accreditations for the analysis of asbestos in:

 PLM is the preferred method of analyzing for asbestos content in bulk materials.
 The majority of bulk materials analyzed in our lab by PLM are building materials collected from public buildings, commercial structures, industrial facilities, and residential dwelling units.

-The methods (EPA 600/R-93/116, NIOSH 9002, OSHA 10-191) call for the separation and quantification of the fibrous component of the material under l00X magnification.
-The fibers are then treated and viewed under polarized light at 400X, and the light spectrums unique to asbestos types quantified further.
+The methods (lnterim Method for the Determination of Asbestos in Bulk Insulation Samples, 40 CFR Part 763, Subpart E, Appendix E & ISO/1EC 17025:2017 revised 2020) call for the separation and quantification of the fibrous component of the material under l00X magnification.
+The fibers are then treated and viewed under polarized light to evaluate the unique characteristics of asbestos fibers.

 Phase Contrast Microscopy (PCM) for Asbestos

 PCM is the most widely accepted method of determining airborne fiber concentrations.
 Air samples are typically collected on 25mm non-conductive cassettes with 0.8 multiple cellulose ester filters using air pumps at flow rates between 2-20 liters per minute.

 The filters are removed from the cassettes at the lab, placed on glass slides, prepared, and analyzed at 400X magnification.
 Samples are analyzed using the National Institute of Occupational Safety & Health (NIOSH) 7400 method.
 This method counts fibers 5 microns or larger, and which have a 3:1 length to width ratio.
 The 7400 method does not differentiate between fiber type - all fibers are counted.